|Department||History of Consciousness Department, |

 Feminist Studies Department

 |Campus Mail Stop||History Of Consciousness|

-I study forms of political resistance among the poor that are often relegated to the margins of legitimacy, if not outright designated as criminal (eg. clandestine theft in the workplace, riots, welfare fraud, gang activity, and revolutionary crime), and serve materially and affectively to maintain the well-being of the population in question---as opposed to forms of resistance that function instead as forms of protest.
-I am interested in ways that people ideologically and cognitively process their relationship to their own criminality.
-I look at how statist, modern, and liberal theories of political resistance obfuscate/narrativize the ways that subjugated populations engage in political contestation.
-I draw from Marxist social history, anarchist theory, feminist epistemology, and radical approaches to empiricism.
-My subjects of study include the Black Liberation Army/Black Panther Party, welfare fraud as engaged in by poor women, and youth gangs in Chicago and elsewhere.
-My work draws from political history and political present but is primarily theoretical, as my aim is to describe these events and especially the frames of thought that engender them with the ultimate goal of trying to lend a sympathetic ear to their political value.
+I study forms of political resistance among the poor that are designated as criminal (eg. clandestine theft in the workplace, welfare fraud, gang activity, riots, and revolutionary crime) and serve materially and affectively to maintain the well-being of the population in question---as opposed to forms of resistance that function primarily as forms of protest.
+Engaging with the limits of modern and statist theories of political resistance and contestation, I draw from Marxist social history and political economy, contemporary psychology, alternate empiricisms, feminist epistemology and anarchist theory to examine the ways that people ideologically and psychologically process their relationship to their own illegal activities.
+My subjects of study include welfare fraud as engaged in by poor women, youth gangs in Chicago and elsewhere, and the Black Liberation Army/Black Panther Party.
+My work draws from political history and political present but is primarily theoretical, as my aim is to reinterpret these events and especially the frames of thought that engender them with the ultimate goal of trying to lend a sympathetic ear to their political value.

 Biography, Education and Training

-“The Poor Person’s Defense of Riots: Practical Looting, Rational Riots, and the Shortcomings of Black Liberalism.”
+“The Poor Person’s Defense of Riots."
 Taking Sides: Revolutionary Solidarity and the Poverty of Liberalism.
 Ed.
 Cindy Milstein.
 2015.

 (Note: I do not have a twitter, tumblr, instagram, etc.)